Cavalry: Post–World War II to the present day

 While most modern "cavalry" units have some historic connection with formerly mounted troops this is not always the case.
 The modern Irish Defence Forces (DF) includes a "Cavalry Corps" equipped with armoured cars and Scorpion tracked combat reconnaissance vehicles.
 The DF has never included horse cavalry since its establishment in 1922 (other than a small mounted escort of Blue Hussars drawn from the Artillery Corps when required for ceremonial occasions).
 However, the mystique of the cavalry is such that the name has been introduced for what was always a mechanised force.

 Some engagements in late 20th and early 21st century guerrilla wars involved mounted troops, particularly against partisan or guerrilla fighters in areas with poor transport infrastructure.
 Such units were not used as cavalry but rather as mounted infantry.
 Examples occurred in Afghanistan, Portuguese Africa and Rhodesia.
 The French Army used existing mounted squadrons of Spahis to a limited extent for patrol work during the Algerian War (1954–1962).
 The last mounted charge by French cavalry was carried out on 14 May 1957 by a detachment of Spahis at Magoura during the Algerian War.

 The Swiss Army maintained a mounted dragoon regiment for combat purposes until 1973.
 The Portuguese Army used horse mounted cavalry with some success in the wars of independence in Angola and Mozambique in the 1960s and 1970s.
 During the 1964–1979 Rhodesian Bush War the Rhodesian Army created an elite mounted infantry unit called Grey's Scouts to patrol the country's borders and fight nationalist guerrilla units.
 It was retained for several years into the 1980s following Rhodesia's transition to become Zimbabwe.
 In the 1978 to present Afghan Civil War period there have been several instances of horse mounted combat.

 Central and South American armies maintained mounted cavalry for longer than those of Asia, Europe, or North America.
 The Mexican Army included a number of horse mounted cavalry regiments as late as the mid-1990s and the Chilean Army had five such regiments in 1983 as mounted mountain troops.

 After the end of World War II, the remaining 26 Soviet cavalry divisions were mostly converted into mechanized and tank units or disbanded.
 Meanwhile the overall Red Army became the Soviet Ground Forces in 1945.
 The last cavalry divisions were not disbanded until the early 1950s, with the last cavalry division, the 4th Guards Cavalry Division (II Formation, previously reduced in status from 4th Guards Cavalry Corps), being disbanded in April 1955.

+In October 2025, Kommersant reported that the Russian forces began to train with cavalry for use in the Russo-Ukrainian War, claiming that it provided advantages in offroad maneuverability, and reducing the risk of triggering mines.
+The use was confirmed as a horseback assault were struck by drones from the 92nd Assault Brigade during an assault in the Donetsk Oblast on December 22, 2025.